 A boot is filled with steel BBs, and placed on a steel plate.
 A positive electric wire is placed in the BBs, and a negative is connected to the steel plate.
 The test measures how much current can travel through the sole of the boot.
 EH rated boots have been tested and found to offer sufficient resistance to electric currents up to 600 volts.

-ANSI Z41 PT99 and ASTM F2412-11 are similar in nearly every aspect, with two major differences.
-First, ANSI Z41 divides static dissipative boots into Type 1 (lower resistance limit of no more than 10.8 ohms) and Type 2 (lower resistance limit of no more than 10.9 ohms), while the ASTM standard eliminates “types” and instead specifies that footwear must have an electrical resistance with a lower limit of 10.6 ohms and an upper limit of 10.8 ohms.
-Second, the ANSI standard gives compression resistance ratings of 75, 50, and 30, which correlate to 2500 pounds, 1750 pounds, and 1000 pounds of compression.
-The ASTM standard eliminates the two lowest compression categories—Class 30 (1000 pounds) and Class 50 (1750 pounds)—meaning all compliant footwear must be Class 75.
+ASTM F2412 specifies that footwear must have an electrical resistance with a lower limit of 10.6 ohms and an upper limit of 10.8 ohms.
+The standard also gives compression resistance ratings of 75, 50, and 30, which correlate to 2500 pounds, 1750 pounds, and 1000 pounds of compression.
+All compliant footwear must be Class 75.